metropolisjenensis/Probabilistic-Machine-Learning_lecture-PROJECTS/README.md

 ## Welcome to the repository for the end of semester SoSe2025 projects for the Probabilistic Machine Learning [Lecture](https://github.com/IvaroEkel/Probabilistic-Machine-Learning_Lecture/) by Dr. Alvaro Diaz-Ruelas.

 ## IMPORTANT: **How to make your project-ID if you do not have one already?**
-Ideally, first send me a project proposal in an email (preferably containing and/or describing the dataset(s)).
+Ideally, first send me a project proposal in an email (preferably containing (full or sample) and/or describing the dataset(s)).
 If I approve the project, I will create the ID for you.
 Otherwise:

     1. The first 2 digits of the ID correspond to the day of the month when the project is chosen